 What Are the Thinking Processes?

-The Thinking Processes (TP) of TOC first appeared in the novel It’s Not Luck (1994), although a preliminary sketch of the Conflict Cloud had been published in the essay “What is this thing called TOC” that Dr. Goldratt wrote in 1991.
-Since then dozens of books and publications have become available, each of which claiming to provide further insight into the way the TP should be used.
+The Thinking Processes from the Theory of Constraints TOC first appeared in the novel It’s Not Luck (1994), although a preliminary sketch of the Conflict Cloud had been published in the essay “What is this thing called TOC” that Dr. Goldratt wrote in 1991.
+Since then dozens of books and publications have become available, each of which claiming to provide further insight into the way the Thinking Processes should be used.
 Oded Cohen and myself dedicated nearly 40 pages of our book Deming and Goldratt: the Decalogue (1999) to that end.
-Indeed, the TP are foundational for a successful adoption of our ten step process called “The Decalogue”.
+Indeed, the Thinking Processes are foundational for a successful adoption of our ten step process called “The Decalogue”.

 The TP tools were devised to sustain and focus the change process underpinned by the POOGI (process of ongoing improvement) advocated by TOC.
 Each of the three phases of change: